Mangani

-Mangani is the name of a fictional species of great apes in the Tarzan novels of Edgar Rice Burroughs, and of the invented language used by these apes.
+Mangani is a fictional species of great apes in the Tarzan novels of Edgar Rice Burroughs.
+The name is shared by the invented language used by these apes.
 In the invented language, Mangani (meaning "great-ape") is the apes' word for their own kind, although the term is also applied (with modifications) to humans.
 The Mangani are represented as the apes who foster and raise Tarzan.